- Occasional conflicts between toddlers are normal and vital for socio-emotional development.

-• Encourage cooperation.
-Suggest using words instead of aggression to deal with conflict.
+- Encourage cooperation.
+Suggest using words instead of aggression to deal with a conflict.

-• Propose sharing.
+- Propose sharing.
 If the popularity of a single toy among playmates is proving problematic, remind your child that when two kids share a toy, they each get an equal turn playing with it.
-You can also be in charge on timing the turns if you see the need.
+You can also be in charge on timing the turns if you see the need for it.

-• Reformulate.
-If your child is crying or is overwhelmed with an emotion, ask him to restate the problem in a way that opens up possible solutions.
+- Reformulate.
+If your child is crying or is overwhelmed with an emotion, ask them to restate the problem in a way that opens up possible solutions.
 Ex.
-“She won’t give me the purple crayon” can be reformulated by you as “So we have two artists, but only one purple crayon”.
+“They won’t give me the purple crayon” can be reformulated by you as “So we have two artists, but only one purple crayon”.

-• Help him see the situation from the other person’s point of view.
+- Help them see the situation from the other person’s point of view.
 This strategy can be very useful for discouraging aggressive behavior, because you foster empathy.

-• Give praise.
+- Give praise.
 Supporting and encouraging positive solutions will reinforce this behavior.
-Let your son know that solving conflict is valuable to you, that it feels good and that you recognize his efforts.
+Let your child know that solving conflict is valuable to you, that it feels good, and that you recognize their efforts.

-• Practice makes perfect.
-Make sure you give your child plenty of opportunity to spend time with other kids and playmates.
+- Practice makes perfect.
+Make sure you give your child plenty of opportunities to spend time with other kids and playmates.